FinleyMcIlwaine/eventlog-live-infra/README.md

 Set the `GHC_EVENTLOG_SOCKET` environment variable to the path of the socket created by your instrumented application.

-Lastly, just `docker compose up`.
+Lastly, just `docker compose up` in a directory where you have dowloaded the `docker-compose.yml` file from this repository.
 You should be able to navigate to the Grafana instance at `localhost:3000`.
 Use username and password `admin` and `admin`.

 The InfluxDB datasource is already configured in the Grafana instance, so you can now start making your own dashboards.
 There is also already an example